philhawksworth/jamstack-comments-engine/src/site/index.md

 # Jamstack Comments Engine

-This example uses a comments system which is little more than a form handler and Lambda function from Netlify.
-Have a look around and then perhaps [get a version of your own](/about) to tinker with.
+This example site demonstrates a comments system build by combining form handling, serverless functions, and build triggers on Netlify.
+Try it out by exploring one of the pages listed below, and then perhaps [learn more or get a version of your own](/about) to explore further.

 {% if init.environment == false %}
   {% include "setup-hint.njk" -%}